Chenilles-Network/chenilles-network.github.io/concepts.md

 ---
 # Concepts Underlying the *Chenilles* Network

+In this document, we expound the technical and economic concepts underlying the *Chenilles* Network, and explain how its Generalized State Channels work.

   - [State Channels: Safe, Scalable, Private Payments](#state-channels:-safe,-scalable,-private-payments)
     - [State Channels](#state-channels)
     - [Layer 2](#layer-2)